boogienet/iamwriter/README.md

 # Iamwriter

-This gem is our first attempt into writing a desktop program for Ubuntu.
+The iamwriter desktop app is a minimalist writing tool for Ubuntu.

 Our goal was to create a minimalist writing application.
 There is no menu, and is keyboard command driven.
+We've been giving a lot of thought into it's behavior and user interface.

 ## Installation